cubiclesoft/createprocess-windows/README.md

 * Can redirect stdin, stdout, and stderr to TCP/IP sockets.
 Avoid blocking on anonymous pipes or storing output in files!
 * Can use named mutexes and semaphores to control how many processes can run at the same time.
 * Start elevated processes (UAC support).
 * Start child processes as any valid user without requiring the user's credentials.
+Including NT AUTHORITY\SYSTEM...aka the most powerful user account in Windows!
 * Pre-built binaries using Visual Studio (statically linked C++ runtime, minimal file size of ~162K, direct Win32 API calls).
 * Console and Windows subsystem variants.
 * Unicode support.